mixonic/barron/README.md

   def my_work

     lock "my-resource", block: false do
-      # This will only run is the resource
+      # This will only run if the resource
       # is free when `lock` is called.
     end